NickChasanis/hashnodeblognch/clnog3kzw000m09mj1cky04x6.md

 By definition, there is no right or wrong choice, and there are literally millions of lines of code out there if not more, that just works, and nobody dares to question them unless they have to, but when the refactoring day comes, then you'll have to choose.

-### Multi-variable headaches
+Multivariable Headaches

-It is down to 10 or 20 variables in total that you'll have to base your decision on, and you will always be certain about it in the end, and you'll make it look great, like a PowerPoint magician that no longer uses PowerPoint
-(and if you do I apologize for your life choices)
+It comes down to 10 or 20 variables in total that you'll need to base your decision on.
+In the end, you will always be confident about your choice, and you'll make it look impressive, like a PowerPoint magician who no longer uses PowerPoint.
+(And if you still do, I apologize for your life choices.)

 Taking those 20 variables in mind for one reason or another, we could safely start from a fact given to me by experience that you might not have all the necessary ones available, or your data quality (as the data people say today) is less than desirable, hence the usual iterations of feedback for that exact reason.
 (not like it will solve it in the end, but it might)